benjaminalt/signlanguage-recognition/README.md

 - A matplotlib plot of training and test loss and accuracy
 - A pytorch (.pt) file containing the weights of the model

-If `--grad_cam` was passed to `main.py` as a command-line argument (`python main.py --grad_cam`), the results directory will also contain GradCAM-visualizations for each convolutional layer of the model.

 You can tweak the parameters of the model by adapting `code/options.py`.

 ### Testing a model